CGI Security Documentation

 --with-logging-syslog=LABEL

-enable logging script execution to syslog
+Enable logging of script execution to syslog.

 --with-logging-file=FILE

-enable logging script execution to file
+Enable logging of script execution to file.

 --without-script-subdirs

-prevent users from storing scripts in subdirs
+Prevent users from storing scripts in subdirectories.

 --without-redirect-stderr

-don't redirect stderr to stdout in scripts
+Do not redirect stderr to stdout in scripts.

 --without-initgroups